Examples

 CREATE CONSTRAINT series_title FOR ()-[sequel:SEQUEL_OF]-() REQUIRE (sequel.seriesTitle) IS UNIQUE

-In this case, the constraint cannot be created because it is violated by existing data.
-Either use Indexes for search performance instead, or remove the offending relationships and then re-apply the constraint.
+In this case, the constraint cannot be created because it is in conflict with the existing graph.
+Either use Create, show, and delete indexes instead, or remove/correct the offending relationships and then re-apply the constraint.

 Error message